Daemon II Blackfyre

 Daemon had prophetic dreams.
 He correctly dreamed that his brothers Aegon and Aemon would die, and that Dunk would become a knight of the Kingsguard.
 He also dreamed that a dragon would hatch from an egg at Whitewalls, but this turned out to be a metaphor.

 Daemon was born in Westeros, the third son of Daemon I Blackfyre and Rohanne of Tyrosh.
+He was named after his father.
 As a child, he became close friends with Alyn Cockshaw, and they were bullied by Daemon's older brothers, Aegon and Aemon.
 In 196 AC, when he was seven years old, his father began the First Blackfyre Rebellion.
 After the death of his father and his older brothers at the Battle of the Redgrass Field, Daemon went into exile in Tyrosh with his surviving family and with Aegor Rivers.

 The Second Blackfyre Rebellion